kasir-barati/you-say/.github/docs/monorepo/README.md

 In [VCS](https://en.wikipedia.org/wiki/Version_control), a monorepo is:

 - A software-development strategy.
-- The code for a number of projects is stored in the same repository.
+- Where the code for a number of projects is stored in the same repository.

 ## What does Nx for me?